Brazier85/personal_zoo/docs/features/feedings.md

 title: Feedings
 ---

-To add feedings to your animals you have to create feeding types first.
-They can be created on the settings page.
+To ensure proper feeding documentation for your animals, it's essential to create feeding types first.
+This can be easily accomplished on the settings page.

 ## Feeding types

-To add a feeding type, visit the `Settings` page.
+To add a new feeding type, simply navigate to the `Settings` page.

 ![Screenshot](img/feeding_settings.png)

 ### Feeding type options

+When creating a feeding type, you can specify the following details:

 #### Name
 Name of the feeding type

 #### Unit
-The unit for the feeding type
+Select the appropriate unit for the feeding type.

 #### Detail
-The detail depends on the selected unit.
-Here you can add the following things:
+The specific details vary depending on the selected unit.
+Here are the available options:

-  - Size: comma separated list of options
+  - Size: Specify a comma-separated list of options.
-  - Text: text without any options
+  - Text: Add descriptive text without any additional options.
-  - Weight: weight unit
+  - Weight: Specify the unit for weight measurement.

 ### Add Feeding

-There are multiple ways to add a feeding to your animal.
+There are multiple methods to add feedings for your animals:

 #### Animal Page

-Visit the animal page for the animal you want to add the feeding to and then press the `+` button on the top right.
+Access the animal page corresponding to the specific animal you wish to feed, and click on the `+` button located at the top right.

 ![Screenshot](img/feeding_animal.png)

 #### Multi-Feeding

-Visit the Multi Feeding page and select the animals ou did feed.
+Alternatively, visit the Multi-Feeding page to select and feed multiple animals at once.

 ![Screenshot](img/feeding_multi.png)

 #### QR-Code
-You can use a QR-code to open a separate page for feedings.
-The QR-Code can be found on the animal page.
+For added convenience, utilize the QR-code feature to access a separate page for feedings.
+The QR-Code can be found on the respective animal page.

 ![Screenshot](img/feeding_qr.png)

 ## Recommended feeding weight

-For some animals it is required to change the feeding size according to there current weight.
-The feeding weight will be calculated based on the last recorded weight of the animal.
+To accommodate certain animals' specific needs based on their current weight, it's essential to adjust the feeding size accordingly.
+The feeding weight will be automatically calculated based on the last recorded weight of the animal.

 ![Screenshot](img/feeding_size_view.png)

-### Add feeding sizes
+### Modifying Feeding Sizes

-You can change the values for feeding sizes per animal type on the settings page.
+To customize feeding sizes for different animal types, head to the settings page.

 ![Screenshot](img/animal_types.png)

+By incorporating these features, you can optimize and streamline the feeding process for your animals.
+If you have any further questions or require assistance, please feel free to reach out to us.
+We're here to help you provide the best care for your animals!